nextauthjs/next-auth/www/docs/options/pages.md

   ...
 ```

-In order to get the available providers, you can make a request to `/api/auth/providers`:
+In order to get the available providers and the URLs to use for them, you can make a request to the API endpoint `/api/auth/providers`:

 ```jsx title="/pages/auth/signin"
 import React from 'react'